 MQV doctoral fellows and other doctoral students associated with MQV-related groups will benefit from the existing graduate programs at their respective universities or research institutions.
 In addition, they will be able to participate in some of the QST summer schools and workshops organized by MQV partners, such as the two International Max Planck Research Schools (IMPRS) associated with MQV, on Quantum Science and Technology (link: IMPRS-QST ) in Munich and on the Physics of Light (link: IMPRS-PL ) in Erlangen.

 The MQV fellowship program is committed to recruiting extraordinary students from diverse backgrounds and meeting them with openness and respect.
 We explicitly encourage female candidates to apply and welcome students from all countries!

-The call for applications is open from December 1, 2021 until February 1, 2022.
-Applicants selected for interviews will be informed near the end of February, 2022.
-Interviews will be conducted online in the second half of March, 2022.
-Candidates selected as MQV fellows will be informed by the end of March, 2022.
-They can then start at any time after completion of their Master's degree, but not later than October 2022.
+The call for applications is open from November 1, 2022 until February 1, 2023.
+Applicants selected for interviews will be informed near the end of February, 2023.
+Interviews will be conducted online in the second half of March, 2023.
+Candidates selected as MQV fellows will be informed by the middle of April, 2023.
+They can then start at any time after completion of their Master's degree, but not later than October 2023.

 To obtain an impression of the research conducted at MQV, consult the preliminary list of

 Prof. Jan von Delft (Ludwig-Maximilians-Universität München)